 The board may from time to time appoint any committee or other advisory body, as it deems necessary or appropriate for such purposes and, subject to the Act, with such powers as the board shall see fit.
 Any such committee may formulate its own procedures, subject to such regulations or directions as the board may from time to time make.
 Any committee member may be removed by resolution of the board of directors.

 7.1.
 Description of Offices

 The directors of the Corporation shall normally be a past-president, president, president-elect, secretary/treasurer and three members-at-large.
 One member-at-large must be from the Western region (British Columbia, Alberta, Saskatchewan or Manitoba), one member-at-large must be from the Central region (Quebec or Ontario), and one member-at-large must be from the Eastern region (New Brunswick, Nova Scotia, Prince Edward Island, or Newfoundland and Labrador).
 A member-at-large who moves out of his/her original region during his/her term of office may serve out the term as the member-at-large for the region in which he/she originally resided.
-The board of directors may appoint one member-at-large at their discretion to support specific project work.
+The board of directors may appoint three member-at-large at their discretion to support specific project work.

 Unless otherwise specified by the board (which may, subject to the Act modify, restrict or supplement such duties and powers), the offices of the Corporation, if designated and if officers are appointed, shall have the following duties and powers associated with their positions:

 i.
 President – The president shall be the chief executive officer of the board.
 He/she shall preside at all meetings of the association and of directors.
 He/she shall have the general and active management of the affairs of the association.

 ii.
 President-Elect – The president-elect shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be imposed upon him/her by the directors.